"Tell me about a time you demonstrated leadership."

 2. Focus on YOUR actions, not the team's Use "I" not "we" when describing what you did.

-3. Quantify results when possible "Improved performance" → "Reduced load time by 40%" "Increased revenue" → "Grew revenue from $2M to $3.5M"
+3. Quantify results when possible "Improved performance" becomes "Reduced load time by 40%."
+"Increased revenue" becomes "Grew revenue from $2M to $3.5M."

 4. Keep it under 2 minutes per answer Practice out loud.
 If your STAR story takes 5 minutes, it's too long.

-The STAR interview method isn't just about impressing interviewers.
-It's about learning to articulate your impact clearly—a skill that benefits you in performance reviews, promotion discussions, and salary negotiations.
+The STAR interview method isn't just for impressing interviewers.
+It's a way to learn to articulate your impact clearly, a skill that pays off in performance reviews, promotion conversations, and salary negotiations.